Sign in Sign up free

 If FAQ schema were dead only on the Google SERP, you could argue it still earned its place as an AI search signal.
 Many of the "AI SEO" guides that proliferated through 2025 made exactly that pivot: yes, FAQ rich results are weakening, but ChatGPT and Perplexity tokenize the JSON-LD and cite it preferentially.
 Add FAQPage schema and your AI citation rate climbs.

 The data published ten days ago killed that argument.
-We covered the AI-citation side of the Ahrefs evidence in detail in our companion FAQ post; the short version: across 1,885 pages adding JSON-LD over seven months, AI Overview citations declined −4.6% (statistically significant), and ChatGPT and AI Mode effects landed inside the noise floor.
-The widely-circulated "FAQ schema lifts AI citations by 30 percent" claim does not survive a controlled before/after comparison.
+We covered the AI-citation evidence in detail in our companion FAQ post; the short version: a May 2026 study reported by Search Engine Roundtable found adding schema markup did not significantly increase pages' likelihood of being cited in AI Overviews or ChatGPT.
+SEJ's parallel analysis reached the same conclusion: schema does not directly influence AI Overview citation selection - quality and authority do.
+The widely-circulated "FAQ schema lifts AI citations by 30 percent" claim does not survive scrutiny.

 Put the two findings next to each other and FAQ schema becomes a maintenance burden with no measurable SEO or AI-citation upside.
 Google will not give you a rich result.
 AI engines will not give you a citation lift.
 The schema still validates, the JSON still parses, the page still passes Schema.org checks - there are also legitimate non-ranking reasons to keep the markup (entity disambiguation, internal content governance, possible future reuse), and we're not arguing for ripping it out.
 We're arguing it should no longer be a workflow priority you actively expand or new content actively adds.